 - Freedom.
-Until rising to anahata, you will always be dominated by the forces and conditions related to the lower chakras.
+Until rising to Anahata, you will always be dominated by the forces and conditions related to the lower chakras.
 Even the tremendous power of manipura is still ego-based: the greatest king or dictator is still ruled by their own tendencies.
-From anahata up, when the structures of the ego start to dissolve, you can come into a real freedom that doesn’t depend on external circumstances.
+From Anahata up, when the structures of the ego start to dissolve, you can come into real freedom.
+One that doesn’t depend on external circumstances.

 - Bhakti yoga.
 Chanting, rituals, mantra repetition and prayer are the classical tools of the “yoga of devotion,” a full-on path of the heart.
 Religion or formal aspects of devotion don’t matter so much.
 It’s more about finding the spark within yourself, a sense of longing that can’t be defined.

 - Spend time with heart-centered people.
 Love is contagious!
 If you find people who have this openness, which often seems to radiate from them no matter what they’re doing, try to be in their company and catch that frequency.

 - Practice living with an open Heart.
 Anahata isn’t just for the yoga mat, it calls for a transformation in your entire life.
 What brings your heart to life?
 Children, animals, art, nature?
 Helping others?
 Find this and follow the thread.

 Living in Anahata requires a surrender of the ego, which can feel like a quantum leap from world of “normal” human life.
 It’s no coincidence that even in the physical body, the greatest distance between two chakras is from manipura to anahata.
 This movement isn’t a linear progression—it’s not about gaining more and more energy until you can force yourself by the ego to live from the Heart—but a radical dropping away of self-concern.